reneaas/ComputationalPhysics/projects/project4/README.md

 Specify number of Monte Carlo samples:
 ```

 Here you type in the number of Monte Carlo samples you wish to run the code for.
-We suggest number > 10^6.
+We suggest a number > 10^6.

 ### Part c